Commercial auto insurance covers legal bills, medical expenses, and property damage if a business vehicle is involved in

 Commercial auto insurance covers business-owned vehicles, but sometimes employees drive their own cars for business errands.
 Personal auto policies almost always exclude coverage for business use.

-Hired and non-owned auto insurance provides liability coverage for restaurant owners, caterers, and others who get into an accident while driving their personal vehicle to conduct company business.
-It also covers leased or rented vehicles.
+Hired and non-owned auto insurance (HNOA) provides liability coverage for restaurant owners, caterers, and others who get into an accident while driving their personal vehicle to conduct company business.
+It also covers leased and rented vehicles.

-While commercial auto insurance is a must-have for small businesses that own a food truck or delivery van, it does not cover risks beyond those related to your vehicle.
+Commercial auto insurance is a must-have for small businesses that own a food truck or delivery van, but it doesn't cover risks beyond those related to your vehicle.
 Owners of food and beverage businesses should also consider:

-Business owner’s policy: A BOP defends against the most common risks in the food service industry.
+Business owner’s policy (BOP): A BOP defends against the most common risks in the food service industry.
 It bundles general liability insurance with commercial property insurance at a lower rate than purchasing both policies separately.

-General liability insurance: This policy protects against common risks, such as customer injury or damage to customer property.
+General liability insurance: This policy protects against basic third-party risks, such as a customer injury or damage to customer property.
 It’s often a requirement for a commercial lease.

-Liquor liability insurance: This policy covers risks involved with serving alcohol, such as an intoxicated customer damaging another customer’s property or causing an injury.
+Liquor liability insurance: This policy covers risks involved with serving alcohol, such as an intoxicated customer damaging someone's property or causing an injury.

-Are you ready to safeguard your food truck, catering van, or another business vehicle with commercial auto insurance?
+Are you ready to safeguard your food truck, catering van, or other business vehicle with commercial auto insurance?
 Complete Insureon’s easy online application to compare quotes from leading U.S. carriers.
 Once you find the right policy, you can begin coverage in less than 24 hours.